33Domenico/CI2024_project-work/report.md

 **Explanation:**
 The `apply_semantic_fitness_sharing` function promotes behavioral diversity in the population:

 1. It evaluates and normalizes all expressions on a sample of the input data
 2. Calculates the semantic distance (difference in outputs) between each pair of individuals
 3. Increases the fitness (worse) of expressions that produce similar outputs to others
-4. Uses a linear sharing kernel with a radius parameter σ to control the effect strength
+4. Uses a linear sharing kernel with a radius parameter sigma to control the effect strength

 #### Selection Method
 ```python